 6. Nature Walk

-If you are one of those who waits for Delhi rains so that you can take those long, lazy walks, then here are some absolutely romantic places in and around Delhi for you to make the most Delhi’s monsoon.
+If you are one of those who waits for rainy season in Delhi so that you can take those long, lazy walks, then here are some absolutely romantic places in and around Delhi for you to make the most Delhi’s monsoon.
 Kamla Nehru Ridge, JNU Parthasarathy Rocks area, Delhi Zoo, and India Gate are some of the places that are treat to your eyes and mind during the rainy season.
 You will often find couples walking hand in hand admiring the beauty and peace of the place under the refreshing showers of Delhi rains.

 7. Book Cafe Hopping

 When Delhi’s sky turns black & grey and the clouds hang low, a cup of coffee and your favorite author’s book feel like great friends chilling together.
-Although anytime is a good time to read a book, but monsoon is a perfect weather to spend some special time with the book you’re planning to read for a long long time.
+Although anytime is a good time to read a book, but monsoon in Delhi NCR is a perfect weather to spend some special time with the book you’re planning to read for a long long time.
 So find that perfect corner for yourself and step into an entirely different world.

 Popular book cafes in Delhi with timings: